metamaden/recountmethylation_instance/README.md

 ```

 Once the IDATs have been prepared, they can be compiled into various database file types.
 To begin,
-read the raw/unnormalized red and green signals are read into flat tables.
+read the raw/unnormalized red and green signals are into flat compilation tables with `get_rg_compilations`.

 ```
 snakemake --cores 1 get_rg_compilations